Berikaoba: Spring Fertility Festival with Mud, Whips & Masks

 There’s also mtsvadi (grilled meat on a skewer), Shoti bread, cheese, snacks, and tatara, the grape juice to dip a string of walnuts and make churchkhela.
 Some of the locals also bring out churchkhela and wine to sell.

-Berikaoba 2025 – date and practical info
+Berikaoba 2026 practical info

 Sadly, there is no organized tour for you to join just yet.
 As mentioned earlier, I posted on my social channels last year and hired a car to bring them to the event.
 I will do the same yearly, so you can always reach out and ask.

-I have close contact with Eka, the organizer, and have first-hand information on what Berikaoba 2025 will look like.
+I have close contact with Eka, the organizer, and have first-hand information on what Berikaoba 2026 will look like.
 I won’t spoil the surprise, but I’ll say this – it will be bigger with more entertainment and shows, including Chidaoba.

 Eka will make kada dough again to bake and serve the visitors.
 The locals will donate food, wine, and tatara, and the wooden stalls will sell local homemade products.

-There will also be a few donation boxes, so in return for their implacable Georgian hospitality, I can’t stress out enough how important your donation and financial support is for the community to keep the tradition going.
+There will also be a few donation boxes, so in return for their implacable Georgian hospitality, I can’t stress out enough how important your donation and financial support are for the community to keep the tradition going.

 How to get to Didi Chailuri